 Computer stations in the library require an active directory login.

 Use your personal account and password to connect to the Remote Access VPN service, the eduroam secure wireless network and library resources that don't use OneHUJI.

 Register for a remote access (RA) account at http://rap.huji.ac.il.

-Further information: The University Division for Computation, Communication, and Information ( = the Authority for Computation) website.
+Instructions for opening a Remote Access Account (RA) / The University Division for Computation, Communication, and Information ( = the Authority for Computation).